cescgie/PHP-Framework/README.md

 <h3>Installation</h3>

-I use a modified version.
+This is modified version.
 For the original code, see <a href="http://simplemvcframework.com/php-framework">simplemvcframework.com</a> or on <a href="https://github.com/simple-mvc-framework/v1">Github</a>.
 Note: The original document may differ partially.
 <ul>
 <li>Download or clone the Framework.</li>
 <li>Unpack the archive.</li>